innovatorved/talk2ai/README.md

 - **Real-time Voice Interaction:** Speak directly to the AI and hear its responses.
 - **Client-Side VAD:** Efficiently detects speech, sending audio only when the user is talking.
 - **Streaming AI Responses:** AI responses are streamed back for a more interactive feel.
-- **Cloudflare Powered:** Leverages Cloudflare Workers for scalable backend logic and Cloudflare AI for cutting-edge AI models.
+- **Cloudflare Powered:** Leverages Cloudflare Workers for scalable backend logic and Cloudflare AI for cutting-edge LLM and TTS models.
 - **Chat History:** Maintains a conversation history within a session.
 - **Simple UI:** Clean interface displaying the conversation and providing controls.